 Tarout Island & Qatif

-Just 30 minutes from the Khobar-Dammam-Dhahran area lies this intriguing fort or castle on Tarout Island that dates back to 4300 BC!
-Come learn the history and see how local lore connects to stories in ancient texts and see history come to life!
+Just 30 minutes from the Khobar-Dammam-Dhahran area lies this intriguing fort on Tarout Island that dates back to 4300 BC!
+Come learn the history and see how local lore connects to stories in ancient texts.
+You’ll see history come to life!

 Ancient Jubail Church